melipass/lastfm-to-markdown/README.md

           github_token: ${{ secrets.GITHUB_TOKEN }}\
           branch: main
 ```
+The cron job is scheduled to run once a day because Last.fm's API updates weekly chart data daily at 00:00, it's useless to make more than 1 request per day because you'll get the same information back every time.
+You can manually run the workflow in case Last.fm's API was down at the time, going to the Actions tab in your repository.

 ## 🚧 To do
 * Allow users to choose the image size and image count for the album covers.